Last Updated on March 22, 2023

 Video Card Performance

 Most of the gaming performance derives from the video card.
-The only two video cards used with the Shadow 3.0 desktop is the RTX 3060 Ti and the GTX 1660.
+The only video cards used with the Shadow 3.0 desktop is the RTX 3060 Ti, GTX 1660, RX 6600, and RTX 3060.

 I’ve compared their overall performance in the section above but there are a few more things you should be aware of when you’re looking at these two cards.